carbonblack/cb-isight-connector/README.md

 # Carbon Black - iSIGHT Connector

-For more information on iSIGHT and a special license offer from Carbon Black customers, see http://info.isightpartners.com/upgrade/carbonblack.
+For more information on iSIGHT and a special license offer for Carbon Black customers, see http://info.isightpartners.com/upgrade/carbonblack.

 ## Installation Quickstart